alfiecg24/Achilles/README.md

 * A8X (iPad Air 2) - regular, PongoOS
 * A7 (iPhone 5S, iPad Air, iPad Mini 2/3) - regular

 If you want to test with your device, please do so and then submit an issue or pull request with your results.
-Make sure to include information about your host machine (OS version, model), device (model, SoC) and iOS version (only necessary if having issues with PongoOS).
+Make sure to include information about your host machine (OS version, model, USB backend), device (model, SoC) and iOS version (only necessary if having issues with PongoOS).

 If anyone else has successes or failures with other devices, please let me know so I can update this list and/or try to fix any issues you may experience.